Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 - During the negotiation period, the other party feels threatened and is therefore using the words non-negotiable as a way to avoid negotiating further.

-Turning Arounda Non-Negotiable Deal in 7 Steps
+Turning Around a Non-Negotiable Deal in 7 Steps

 Since we’ve already determined what a non-negotiable deal is, it’s time we talk about how to turn an impossible deal into possible negotiations.
 Some of the aspects of this article will be included in our Negotiation Course For Procurement Professionals, so if you’re not able to follow up, you can always enroll in our course for a more in-depth explanation.

-Sometimes, a non-negotiable deal only becomes that because the problem can sometimes lie in us.
-We are oftentimes unable to turn an impossible deal around because we are too afraid to keep pushing the buttons for fear that it may lead to an even bigger frustration.
 Take, for example, an argument over a relative or loved one regarding a straight issue, such as financial decisions.
 All of a sudden, the small argument blows up into a huge nuclear bomb of anger and frustration.
 Both you and your relative are unable to resolve anything because both of you are too emotional to think about the core and solution to the problem.

 According to negotiation expert Daniel Shapiro, this is called vertigo – that state of mind where a negotiator gets so emotionally consumed in a conflict that they can’t see beyond the problem.
 And this happens to be true in some non-negotiable cases.